tc39/notes/es7/2015-11/nov-17.md

 ## Object.observe update

 AK: Object.observe is going to be deprecated in Chrome.
-I’d like to formally withdraw it from the stage process.
+I'd like to formally withdraw it from the stage process.

 YK: I already submitted a PR to remove it from tc39/ecma262/README.md!

-AK: I haven’t gotten very much negative feedback
+AK: I haven't gotten very much negative feedback

 YK: Maybe the framework wars will be settled and we can revisit this question